sebapersson/PEtab.jl/docs/src/Boehm.md

 Gradient Rodas5P().
 Options (abstol, reltol, maxiters) = (1.0e-08, 1.0e-08, 1.0e+04)
 ```

-If we don't provide any of these arguments, we automatically select appropriate options based on the size of the problem following the guidelines in [Choosing best options for a PEtab problem](@ref best_options).
+If we don not provide any of these arguments, appropriate options are automatically selected based on the size of the problem following the guidelines in [Choosing best options for a PEtab problem](@ref best_options).

 ```julia
 petab_problem = PEtabODEProblem(petab_model)